 No, tuition is charged by program or major.
 Thus, be sure to check the correct enrollment status and program.
 Campus based students pay campus based tuition.
 Students who are coded as distance learners pay the DL tuition rate.

-To access electronic resources from off campus you will need a username which is your WSSU email address without "@wssu.edu" (Example: email = firstname.lastname@example.org, the username is winstonj) and a password.
-Your password is the same password that you would use to check your WSSU email.
+To access Blackboard, you will need an WSSU email account.
+Your username is is your WSSU email address without "@rams.wssu.edu" (Example: email = firstname.lastname@example.org, the username is jblue114).
+Your password is the same as your WSSU email password.

 If a course you are registered for does not appear in Blackboard the course may not have been made available by the instructor as yet.
-If this is the case by the close of business on the first day, contact the instructor immediately to request the course be made available.
-If you can not reach the instructor contact the Director of Distance Learning.
+If this is the case by the close of business on the first day of class, contact the instructor immediately to request the course be made available.
 Please give the instructor a 24 hour response time.

 Late registration can delay your enrollment in your Blackboard course up to 12 hours.
 You should check daily since class rosters can change as students add/drop, etc. If, after contacting your instructor, you are still unable to access your course(s) and your Banner registration shows that you are registered for the course, contact the Blackboard help desk at by calling 1-866-518-3956.

 Most instructors post tests online via Blackboard.
 Some online instructors may employ proctors.
 Contact the course instructor to determine the testing requirements.

 Online course offer a number of flexibilities.
 You can log on when it is convenient for you, but there are some things to consider:

 - Although most aspects of an online courses are asynchronous (i.e. people are not online at the same time), there are deadlines.
 You will need to submit individual assignments on time.